🔥 600+ people already subscribed. Why not you? Get our newsletter with handy code snippets, tips, and marketing automation insights.

 It is good practice to use sysfilter to every linked table in which you have applied sysfilters to.

-We can use only two dynamic parameters in our conditions that will enable/disable filtering rules defined in expression”
+We can use only three types of dynamic parameters in our conditions that will enable/disable filtering rules defined in expression

 • $(loginId) – gives you the current operator id accessing the schema.
 Internal user’s operator id is 0